christophercarney2/Spotify_Listening_History_Database/README.md

 - Export database tables to csv files for use in future projects/visualizations
 - Download frequently occurring artist and album images for use in future projects/visualizations

-See Installation **add hyperlink Chris*** for required setup steps before these tasks, as well as Run the Project **add hyperlink Chris*** for detailed runtime considerations.
+See [Installation](#installation) for required setup steps before these tasks, as well as [Running the Project](#running-the-project) for detailed runtime considerations.

 ## Requirements
 - An active Spotify account (can be free or paid)